Common Security Practices Don’t Fully Protect Today’s Enterprise SaaS Platforms

 By Brendan O’Connor

-Enterprises are investing in SaaS at a record high with Gartner estimating that 95% of new enterprise applications purchases are cloud-based.
+Enterprises are investing in SaaS at a record high, with Gartner estimating that 95% of new enterprise application purchases are cloud-based.

 At the same time, SaaS products are rapidly evolving to play an ever-larger role in the enterprise.
 What were relatively simple applications just a few years ago have quickly morphed into complex platforms – some might even say a new breed of business operating system.

 SaaS environments now house massive amounts of business-critical data and accommodate a wide variety of users, including internal employees, contractors, brokers, partners, customers, IoT devices, and a host of API integrations and connected third-party apps.